18 Notable alumni of

 Biography

-Frederick George Jackson is a former American football running back.
-He played college football at Coe College.
-After going undrafted in 2003 and playing three seasons in arena football and later NFL Europe, Jackson spent nine seasons with the Buffalo Bills, becoming their third all-time leading rusher.
+Frederick George Jackson is an American former professional football running back who played in the National Football League (NFL).
+He played college football for the Coe Kohawks.
+After going undrafted in 2003 and playing two indoor football seasons and later in NFL Europe, Jackson spent nine seasons with the Buffalo Bills, becoming their third all-time leading rusher.
 In the 2015 season, he was the oldest active running back in the NFL.

 Jason Kottke